 Representing your company’s vision also includes their political and social stand on different matters.
 Most of the time, businesses are apolitical as it is diverse across the hierarchy.
 But, there have been instances where a customer’s ideology could be polar opposites to the organization’s stand or the customer executive’s stand.

 It is very important to not let these differences come between you and your customer.
 It doesn’t mean that you have to cancel your personality altogether as it is highly important for empathizing with the customers.
-It just means to not offend a customer or isolate them or lecture them about political correctness because your voice becomes the company’s voice, and can influence the public’s perspective of your brand.
+It just means to not offending a customer or isolating them or lecturing them about political correctness because your voice becomes the company’s voice, and can influence the public’s perspective of your brand.

 Focus on FCR!

 FCR or First Call Resolution is the most common metric used in many customer-support centers across the world.
 FCR, as the name suggests, is solving a customer’s issue in the first point of contact.
 This prevents customers from calling again, thus providing a positive outlook on the company.

 A common way to increase this FCR metric is through incentivizing.
 Customer support executives find this motivating and help them pass this metric.
 Almost one-third of the customers believe that efficient customer service should solve their issues during the first point of contact.